ulflulfl/homeautomation/MAX98357_Media_Player.md

 ![MAX98357 media player](images/MAX98357_media_player.jpg)
 *ESP32 and MAX98357 boards connected - USB 5V powered - grey and white wires towards the loudspeaker*

+### Power Supply

+I supply the ESP32 with 5V from a small USB power adapter (phone charger) and connect the ESP32 5V pins with the MAX board (red and black wires).

+As I'm using the box for "low volume" radio and alike, this works just fine.
+However, I haven't tested this as a "party boombox" ;-)

 ### The box
 I had an old unused set of Heco boxes (4Ω) around that I've bought already used 30+ years ago.
 They served me well for car stereo in my very first car - a [Renault 12](https://en.wikipedia.org/wiki/Renault_12).